 The audit report is signed jointly by two KPMG partners on behalf of KPMG.
-The first year that Mr M. Baillache, in his capacity as auditor in charge, signed the Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group was for the year ending 31 December 2006.
+The first year that Mr Mark Baillache, in his capacity as lead auditor, signed the Financial Statements of Nestlé S.A. and the Consolidated Financial Statements of the Nestlé Group was for the year ending 31 December 2006.